Code-Serandib/iwb203-code-serendib/README.md

 To add multiple stakeholders, click the Add Stakeholder button to dynamically add new sections for input.
 Each stakeholder’s details can be individually calculated.

+### Project Risk Calculation

+This calculates the **Project Risk** of stakeholders in a **Stakeholder Management System** by considering various factors such as `stakeholder involvement`, `influence`, and `satisfaction` during project execution.
+The tool uses survey-based inputs to evaluate these risk factors and provides a risk level and actionable insights.

+#### Features

+- **Dynamic Risk Input Forms**: Users can input stakeholder data such as weight and influence, which are collected via interactive forms.
+- **Survey Modal**: The app includes predefined surveys for evaluating different aspects of stakeholder engagement, contribution, and influence.
+- **Real-time Calculation**: Once the input is provided, the project risk is calculated and displayed, including a risk score, risk level, and recommended action.

+#### How It Works

+1. **Survey Input**: The app provides four main survey areas, each related to a specific risk factor:

+   - **Ws (Stakeholder Weight Start)**
+   - **We (Stakeholder Weight End)**
+   - **Si (Stakeholder Influence)**
+   - **Ei (Engagement Influence)**

+  > Each survey asks multiple questions, and users select from predefined options that correspond to specific scores.
+These scores are normalized to a scale of 0-1.

+2. **Risk Input Set**: Each set of inputs is related to a specific stakeholder, including their weight and influence.
+Users can add multiple risk input sets to represent various  stakeholders.

+3. **Calculation**: The data from these surveys and risk inputs are sent to the backend API, which returns:

+   - **Total Project Risk**: A score representing the overall project risk based on the provided inputs.
+   - **Risk Level**: A descriptive risk level such as "Low," "Moderate," or "High."
+   - **Actionable Steps**: Recommended actions based on the calculated risk level.